How to do a competitive analysis in 5 easy steps

 If your competitors are consistently publishing case studies, this could be a part of the reason why your quality leads are going to your competitors.
 A prospective client wants to know what it's like to work with your company.

-Next, take a closer look at their blog.
+Next, take a closer look at their website.

-If your competitors tend to publish three times a week compared to your one article every two weeks, it will be beneficial for your company to start generating more traffic to your site by publishing more frequently about relevant topics.
+If your competitors tend to publish articles three times a week compared to your one article every two weeks, it will be beneficial for your company to start building a content library that drives more traffic to your site.
+Start publishing more frequently about relevant topics — and organize your content into a learning center.

 However, don't just blog because you want to add more content; it won't generate more traffic if the content you're adding isn't remarkable.